-For this example, we obtained a log coherence ratio of $\log_{10} \mathcal{C} = 5.2$ and a log Bayes factor of $\log_{10} \bayesfactor{\lensedhyp}{\notlensedhyp} = 3.0$ when injecting the signals into simulated Gaussian noise recolored to match the \gls{aLIGO} design sensitivity \cite{aLIGODesignNoiseCurve}.
+For this example, we obtained a log-coherence ratio of $\log_{10} \mathcal{C} = 5.2$ and a log-Bayes factor of $\log_{10} \bayesfactor{\lensedhyp}{\notlensedhyp} = 3.0$ when injecting the signals into simulated Gaussian noise recolored to match the \gls{aLIGO} design sensitivity \cite{aLIGODesignNoiseCurve}.
 Table \ref{Tab:Selection_functions_different_sensitivities} tabulates the values of $\log_{10} \alpha$, $\log_{10} \beta$, and $\log_{10} \left( \beta/\alpha^2 \right)$ for this particular set of population models under different detector sensitivities, computed using \texttt{pdetclassifier} \cite{Gerosa:2020pgy}.
 In Appendix \ref{app:Evaluation_of_selection_functions}, we give a detailed description on how one can compute these normalization constants, or selection functions, under the lensed and the not-lensed hypothesis.

 As expected, the values of $\alpha$ and $\beta$ increase as the detector network becomes more sensitive and capable of detecting weaker signals.
-The difference between the values of $\alpha$ and $\beta$ narrows as the network increases in sensitivity, and that the selection effects penalize the lensed hypothesis to a lesser extend, roughly by a factor of $\sim \alpha$.
-While we did not perform the same injection test with simulated noise recolored to match the sensitivity during O1+O2 and O3a, we can reasonably expect the log coherence ratio increases with a more sensitive detector network as we can better measure the waveform parameters to a higher precision.
-Therefore, the log coherence ratio, as well as the log Bayes factor would increase with the detector sensitivity given the same set of lensed signals.
+The difference between the values of $\alpha$ and $\beta$ narrows as the network increases in sensitivity, and that the selection effects penalize the lensed hypothesis to a lesser extent, roughly by a factor of $\sim \alpha$.
+While we did not perform the same injection test with simulated noise recolored to match the sensitivity during O1+O2 and O3a, we can reasonably expect the log-coherence ratio increases with a more sensitive detector network as we can better measure the waveform parameters to a higher precision.
+Therefore, the log-coherence ratio, as well as the log-Bayes factor would increase with the detector sensitivity given the same set of lensed signals.